AjNavneet/PiecewiseSplineRegression_Numpy/readme.md

 ---

 ## Modular Code Overview
-Upon unzipping the `modular_code.zip` file, you will find the following folders:

 1. `input`: Contains the NBA dataset used in the project.
 2. `lib`: A reference folder containing the original Jupyter notebook from the lectures.
 3. `ml_pipeline`: Contains functions divided into different Python files, which are appropriately named.
 The `Engine.py` script calls these functions to execute the project's steps, train the model, and display the results.